HiteshTetarwal/MERNStarterEcommerce/README.md

             npm start

 ### To create the front end project using react(projfrontend) follow the instruction given on [React Installation Guide](https://github.com/HiteshTetarwal/ReactJS_Starter).
-And use command ```npx create-react-app projfrontend``` to name the front end application as projfrontend
+And use command ```npx create-react-app projfrontend``` to name the front end application as "projfrontend"